-Not surprisingly, the cases in this study show that under-represented and under-educated adults usually need more guidance and counseling than other participants.
+Not surprisingly, the cases in this study show that underrepresented and undereducated adults usually need more guidance and counseling than other participants.
 Because these participants are sometimes uncertain about their abilities and about what they really want, it is very important tutors make them feel at ease and offer them the right kind of information.
-This type of guidance and counseling can be done through the specific programmes, but also by having informal talks with the participants before or after classes, by adopting an open door policy, etc. Some of the case studies show that screening (testing, assessing, etc.) is not necessarily a disincentive to participation.
+This type of guidance and counseling can be done through the specific programmes, but also by having informal talks with the participants before or after classes, by adopting an open door policy, etc. (see further: staff and tutors)

+Some of the case studies show that screening (testing, assessing, etc.) is not necessarily a disincentive to participate.
 Although a lot of target groups are rather uncomfortable in a testing situation, there are some clear advantages of determining the skill level (e.g. literacy level) of a new participant.
 When done properly, it can in fact show the participants their learning potential and motivate them to start or continue a learning process.